benroberts999/updatePRN_SVN/README.md

 ### PRNs, SVNs, Clocks, and Operational Advisories

 Each operational GPS satellite has a PRN (PseudoRandom Noise code).
-This is a label 1-32 (like a `slot' in the GPS constellation).
+This is a label 1-32 (like a 'slot' in the GPS constellation).
 On any given day, only one satellite has each PRN, however, the PRN assigned to any specific satellite may change several times over the life of the satellite.